Arianiel/board-automation-app/config_info/config_readme.md

 This is a list of statuses in use in the project, and a number which indicates the number of days since the label was added on a status change after which it can be considered stale.
 These should be of the following format: `Status: n, Status: n`

+## BOARD.RULES

+### allow_unassigned
+This is a list of status columns that mean a ticket can be unassigned, if a ticket is in progress then it should have someone assigned to it